 “I was practicing yoga to get a stronger core & help relieve stress.
 I realized the importance of the mind/body connection that yoga offers.
 Yoga is a lifestyle and practice.
 I love that yoga is not competitive, it’s something you practice and do for you.
 You don’t need to be flexible to come to yoga, you do yoga to become flexible (and everyone’s body is different).”

 Ana received her Practical Yoga Training certification from the Aerobics & Fitness Association of America (AFAA) in 2016.
-She teachers Gentle / Slow Flow Yoga on Thursdays @ 10:15 am
+She subs Gentle Yoga from time to time, either Thursdays @ 10:15 am or Saturdays @ 11:15 am